REHA 4018 Podiatric Practice 3

 On successful completion of this subject, students should be able to:

-1. Demonstrate skills in safe work practices including infection control and work health and safety in a clinical setting.
+1. Employ skills in safe work practices including infection control and work health and safety in a clinical setting and use of technologies in clinical care delivery.

 Subject Content

-This is the third of four clinical practice subjects, the student will participate in patient assessment, diagnosis, and management.
-Completing this unit, builds on students clinical and academic skills in preparation for becoming a graduate podiatrist.
+This is the third of four clinical practice subjects.
+The student will participate in patient assessment, diagnosis, and management.
+Completing this subject, builds on students' clinical and academic skills in preparation for becoming a graduate podiatrist.

 The activities will be divided into three areas: